kspangsege/archon/README.md

 [homebrew]: https://brew.sh/
 [vcpkg]: https://github.com/Microsoft/vcpkg

-[^windevcmdprompt] For Visual Studio 2022, use "x64 Native Tools Command Prompt for VS 2022".
+[^wincmdprompt]: You can use the regular system Command Prompt.

 ## Build and run the test suite